USA Today best seller shares her secrets of success February 23, 2023

 Check out the web sites of your favorite authors and you’ll begin to see elements like

-12. Book covers – Whether or not you have full control over your book covers, you
+this, even if they aren’t specifically in the masthead of the site. - Book covers – Whether or not you have full control over your book covers, you

 should at least advocate for consistency in font and, if you are writing a series, some